tomumeda/ICSTool2/MEMBERDATABASE.md

 on your Google Drive you can create a spreadsheet of the reponses by selecting RESPONSES and Create Spreadsheet options.

-6. From the spreadsheet you can download a .csv version of the response to your computer for updating the (ICSTool) Member database.
+6. From the spreadsheet you can download a .csv version (./PL/DB/Memberinfo.csv) of the responses to your computer for updating the (ICSTool) Member database (./PL/DB/Memberinfo.db).

 7. Subsequent responses to the Google Form will be appended to the Google spreadsheet.
+It may be convenient
-The spreadsheet may be editted for correctness of information and format, and elimination of outdated information before downloading to the ICSTool for processing.
+to edit the spreadsheet here for correctness of information and format and to eliminate of outdated information before downloading it to the ICSTool for processing into ./PL/DB/Memberinfo.db.